benjamin-macmichael/apod-explorer/README.md

 ---

-## 🔌 API Used & How Data Is Handled
+## 🔌 APIs Used & How Data Is Handled

 ### NASA Astronomy Picture of the Day (APOD) API
 **Endpoint:** `https://api.nasa.gov/planetary/apod`